Why optional stopping can be a problem for Bayesians: Handling Optional stopping in the Calibration Sense

-\paragraph{Prior Calibration vs.\ Strong Calibration} Importantly, the same conclusion remains valid whether we sample data using $\sigma^2 =1$, or $\sigma^2 = 2$, or any other value --- we invariably end up with the same graphs (we tried many!): even though calculation of the posterior odds given a sample makes use of the prior $\pjef(\sigma) = 1/\sigma$, calibration is retained under sampling under arbitrary $\sigma$.
-We may say that the posterior odds are {\em prior-calibrated\/} for the parameter of interest $\mu$ given any $\sigma$ (note that the prior on $\mu$ depends on $\sigma^2$), and {\em strongly calibrated\/} for the parameter $\sigma^2$: we draw the $\mu$ parameter from the prior given $\sigma^2$, and for $\sigma^2$ we can take any value we like.
-Notably, strong calibration is a special property of the chosen prior; if we had chosen another proper or improper prior to calculate the posterior odds then the property that calibration under optional stopping is retained under any choice of $\sigma^2$ will cease to hold; we will see examples below.
-The reason that $\pjef(\sigma) \propto 1/\sigma$ has this nice property is that $\sigma$ is a special type of nuisance parameter for which there exist a suitable group structure, relative to which both models are invariant \citep{Eaton1989,Berger1998,Berger2003}.
-We thus can re-express our model in terms of group invariance, in which our model is invariant under the action of the group.
-In our example, the group action is multiplication; informally, this means that if we divide all outcomes by any fixed $\sigma$ (multiply by $1/\sigma$), then the Bayes factor remains unchanged. \\
+\paragraph{Prior Calibration vs.\ Strong Calibration} Importantly, the same conclusion remains valid whether we sample data using $\sigma^2 =1$, or $\sigma^2 = 2$, or any other value --- in simulation terms (\ref{eq:calibratec}) simply expresses that we get calibration (i.e.\ all points on the diagonal) no matter what $\sigma^2$ we actually sample from: even though calculation of the posterior odds given a sample makes use of the prior $\pjef(\sigma) = 1/\sigma$ and does not know the `true' $\sigma$, calibration is retained under sampling under arbitrary `true' $\sigma$.
+We say that the posterior odds are {\em prior-calibrated\/} for parameter $\mu$ and {\em strongly calibrated\/} for $\sigma^2$.
+More generally and formally, consider general hypotheses $\H_0$ and $\H_1$ (not necessarily expressing that data are normal) that share parameters $\gamma_0, \gamma_1$ and suppose that (\ref{eq:calibratec}) holds with $\gamma_1$ in the role of $\sigma^2$.
+Then we say that $\gamma_0$ is prior-calibrated (to get calibration in simulations we need to draw it from the prior) and $\gamma_1$ is strongly calibrated (calibration is obtained when drawing data under all possible $\gamma_1$).

+Notably, strong calibration is a special property of the chosen prior. if we had chosen another proper or improper prior to calculate the posterior odds (for example, the improper prior ${\mathbb P}'(\sigma) \propto \sigma^{-2}$ has sometimes been used in this context) then the property that calibration under optional stopping is retained under any choice of $\sigma^2$ will cease to hold; we will see examples below.
+The reason that $\pjef(\sigma) \propto 1/\sigma$ has this nice property is that $\sigma$ is a special type of nuisance parameter for which there exists a suitable group structure, relative to which both models are invariant \citep{Eaton1989,Berger1998,Berger2003}.
+This sounds more complicated than it is --- in our example, the invariance is scale invariance: if we divide all outcomes by any fixed $\sigma$ (multiply by $1/\sigma$), then the Bayes factor remains unchanged; similarly, one may have for example location invariances.